AnotherPillow/skyblock-extras/README.md

 - Place birthday hats on birthday peoples' PFPs - self explanatory
 - Round friends' icons  on profile - rounds friends' icons on the friends tab.
 - Add button to copy link to post on posts - beside the reply button, there is now a copy link button.
+- Add button to copy link to post on profile posts - beside the like/comment button, there is now a copy link button.
 - Replace Craftar with Minotar - self explanatory
 - Remove Skyblock's image proxy - removes <https://camo.skyblock.net> **this should be off unless there is an issue**
 - Fade in reaction opacity on hover - when hovering on a message's reactions to react to it, it'll now transition in the opacity.